zellux/zellux.github.com/source/about/index.markdown

 footer: true
 ---

 I am Yuanxuan Wang (王远轩), a master's student in Fudan University, Shanghai, China.
+Expected to graduate in July and start to work in California in October.

 ## Links